bpftrace/bpftrace/tests/README.md

   will be terminated after testcase is over.
 * `AFTER`: Run the command in a shell after running bpftrace.
 The command will be terminated after the testcase is over.
+* `CLEANUP`: Run the command in a shell after test is over.
+This holds any cleanup command to free resources after test completes.
 * `MIN_KERNEL`: Skip the test unless the host's kernel version is >= the provided kernel version.
 Try not to use this directive as kernel versions may be misleading (backported kernel features, for example)